DamonPalovaara/nerdee_engine/readme.md

-This is supposed to be the start of a game engine
+This is the start of a game engine
 * My goal was to create a realistic looking version of Minecraft
 	* I created a terrain generator using simplex noise
 	* I got a camera working with movement